bigpigeon.us, webpage WWII Roster > Roster Records > Roster Ha-He - © 2023 by Robert A. Christiansen, last update by RAC 1 Oct 2023

 † Hale, Donald Max, SN 0-764-659, US Army Air Force, Montgomery Co.

-- Boeing B-17G Flying Fortress #42-107133 co-pilot w/ pilot Dennis E. Lence; DNB 18 May 1944 near New Underwood, seven miles E of Rapid City Army Air Force Base; in a formation of B-17s organizing for a flight eastward towards the European Theater, aircraft nose dived into the ground from a height of around 2,000 feet with cause unknown; ten on board all killed.
+- Boeing B-17G Flying Fortress #42-107133 co-pilot with pilot Dennis E. Lence; d.
+18 May 1944 near New Underwood, seven miles east of Rapid City Army Air Force Base; in a formation of B-17s organizing for a flight eastward towards the European Theater, aircraft nose dived into the ground from a height of around 2,000 feet with cause unknown; all ten died.

 † Halladay, Robert Monroe, SN O-115172, US Naval Aviation, Pott.
 Co.

-- Naval Air Scout Squadron VS-2 or VS-1D15, based at Coco Solo, Panama Canal Zone; Vought OS2N-1 Kingfisher BuNo 01408 pilot; DNB 5 Nov 1942 in Caribbean Sea NE of Cristobal, Panama Canal Zone; aircraft accident; Battle of the Atlantic; BNR.
+- Naval Air Scout Squadron VS-2 or VS-1D15, based at Coco Solo, Panama Canal Zone; Vought OS2N-1 Kingfisher BuNo 01408 pilot; DNB 5 Nov 1942 in Caribbean Sea NE of Cristobal, Panama Canal Zone; aircraft accident.

 † Hansen, Arnt Billy, SN O-165735, US Navy, Pott.
 Co.

-- Destroyer USS Leary (DD 158), Task Group 21.14, formed around the Escort Carrier USS Card (CVE 11); German reconnaissance aircraft spotted the task group in the North Atlantic on 24 Dec 1943 and the submarine wolf pack Borkum was ordered to attack; KIA 24 Dec 1943 at 45N, 22W, ~ 700 miles NE of Azores; submarine U-275 torpedoed and sank Leary; 97 dead, 59 survivors; Battle of the Atlantic; BNR.
+- Destroyer USS Leary (DD 158), Task Group 21.14, formed around the Escort Carrier USS Card (CVE 11); German reconnaissance aircraft spotted the task group in the North Atlantic on 24 Dec 1943 and the German submarine wolf pack Borkum was ordered to attack; KIA 24 Dec 1943 at 45N, 22W, about 700 miles NE of Azores; submarine U-275 torpedoed and sank Leary; 97 died, 59 survived.

 † Hansen, Hans Folmer Rattenborg Jr., SN 648-20-40, US Navy, Pott.
 Co.